 The ‘rules’ of the exercise are as follows:

 1.)
-You are only allowed to play 3 notes.
+You are only allowed to play 4 notes

 2.)
-The notes you are allowed to play are those on the 9th fret of the D string (B), the 7th fret of the G string (D) and the 9th fret on the G string (E)
+The notes you are allowed to play are the 7th fret on the D string (A) the 9th fret of the D string (B), the 7th fret of the G string (D) and the 9th fret on the G string (E)

 - Sliding Up